skypointcloud/cdp/docs/docs/overview.md

 - Models -> It integrates your artificial intelligence and machine learning models deployed as web service endpoints to utilizing unified entities (e.g. predictions on unified customer profile and activities).

-- Export -> It exports the entities to a cloud storage account.
+- Dataflows (Export) -> It exports the entities to several destinations including storage accounts and applications.

 - Audiences -> It is a group of profiles characterized by a defined set of attributes based filters.
 You can schedule audiences to be auto-updated every day or update them manually for onetime use.

 - Metrics -> It creates parameters to check the different insights to see if you are on track.

-- Orchestrations ->

 - Platform -> It consists of notifications, schedule, instance, product, activity stream.